Milford High School (Ohio)

 Milford High School is a college preparatory, public high school in Milford, Ohio, United States.
 It is the only high school in the Milford Exempted Village School District (MEVSD), the largest building of the district's eight school buildings, and a larger high school in Clermont County, Ohio.
 The high school and the Milford Exempted Village School District serve the City of Milford and parts of Miami Township and Union Township.
 Milford is the westernmost high school in Appalachian Ohio.

 Academics

 Based on its 2017 scorecard, US News recognizes Milford as 36th out of 890 Ohio high schools and 902nd out of over 21,000 nationally.
 Private schools were not included because they lack state-recognized accountability measures.
 Milford Schools achieved the state rating of Excellent with Distinction from 2008 through the present.
-The high school currently offers 24 Advanced Placement (AP) courses.
+The high school currently offers 24 Advanced Placement (AP) courses and has a 70% student participation rate in AP.